Souvik-0612/Bridge/system_notes.md

 Another desirable thing would be to have 2/1 suits be 5 cards.
 So we introduce another nebulous bid.

-*Nebulous* 2!c : Real 5+ clubs  and all other balanced hands without 5 card suits.
+*Nebulous* 2!c : Real 5+ clubs  and all other balanced hands without 5 card !d/!h.

 1. Nebulous 2!c
   - 1!s-2!d shows 5+ diamonds